 Target Price: This compares the result (final price) with what was expected (target price).

 Sharing Ratio: This is expressed in a ratio such as 80/20.
 This ratio describes how cost savings or cost overruns are shared between buyer and seller.
-The first number represents the buyer portion, and the second number represents the seller portion.
+The first number represents the buyer portion, and the second represents the seller portion.

 Point of Total Assumption (PTA): This term is used only in fixed-price incentive fee costs.
 This is the amount above which the seller bears all cost overruns.